jtao/Intro_to_CuPy/README.md

 ## Overview

 This repository contains short course materials for **Practical GPU Computing with CuPy**, presented by Jian Tao (Texas A\&M University) on November 11, 2025.
-The materials guide participants through using CuPy—a GPU-accelerated array library compatible with NumPy/SciPy—for scientific computing, prototyping, and optimization tasks.[^1]
+The materials guide participants through using CuPy—a GPU-accelerated array library compatible with NumPy/SciPy—for scientific computing, prototyping, and optimization tasks.

 ## Course Topics